jimfhahn/helloWorldNodeJS/README.md

+# Modified Saxon JS Hello World NodeJS for Library of Congress marc2bibframe2 transformation
+It's all in the index.html

+With thanks to the  Network Development and MARC Standards Office for https://github.com/lcnetdev/marc2bibframe2 code development and maintenance. :)
-# Hello World in Saxon JS 2 on Node.js
+## Hello World in Saxon JS 2 on Node.js

 This project contains (almost) the simplest possible “hello world” example using Saxon JS 2 in Node.js.